25 Apr Learn About Creative Drawings!

 I was also surprised to hear that this finance individual assumed that I knew and thought about financial planning in the same way as he and with the same (or similar) knowledge.
 It really couldn’t be further from the truth!

 He also spoke about how he’d just discovered that he could buy HB and 1,2,3,4,5 and 6B pencils, how amazing this was to try some creative drawings.
-Now that is my world I thought – and I did say to him that really the life of a creative person is just that and it is a million miles away from the planning and thinking he was first discussing in his world.
+Now that is my world I thought – and I did say to him that really the life of a creative person is just that and it is a million miles away from the planning and thinking he was first discussed in his world.
 It kind of was ‘his world’ and ‘my world’.

 I’m not sure I’m explaining myself very well.
 But my point was that every individual has a different perspective on the world and everyone’s experience of the world is totally unique.
 It is THIS that we aim to communicate through our art.